JuliaLang/julia/doc/src/manual/noteworthy-differences.md

   * Julia macros operate on parsed expressions, rather than the text of the program, which allows them to perform sophisticated transformations of Julia code.
 Macro names start with the `@` character, and have both a function-like syntax, `@mymacro(arg1, arg2, arg3)`, and a statement-like syntax, `@mymacro arg1 arg2 arg3`.
-The forms are interchangable; the function-like form is particularly useful if the macro appears within another expression, and is often clearest.
+The forms are interchangeable; the function-like form is particularly useful if the macro appears within another expression, and is often clearest.
 The statement-like form is often used to annotate blocks, as in the distributed `for` construct: `@distributed for i in 1:n; #= body =#; end`.
     Where the end of the macro construct may be unclear, use the function-like form.